matter-labs/zksync-lite-docs/docs/dev/cryptography.md

 # Cryptographic Backends

-zkSync uses cryptographical primitives different from ones that are used in Ethereum.
+zkSync uses cryptographic primitives different from ones that are used in Ethereum.
 So, in order to make basic operations, such as generating the private key and sign transactions, we provide interfaces for our cryptographic backend for various programming languages.